crisperdue/prooftoys-site/content/number-game/tutorial1.md

 relref "/documentation.md" >}}) has more systematic and in-depth explanations.

+### A modest proposal

+If you are here to learn about the natural numbers, or proof by induction, or to try out an interactive tool that can help with these things, please continue right here!

+If your interests are broader though, consider starting with a shorter tutorial or two as described in the Prooftoys [**☺ hands-on overview page ☺**]({{< relref "/hands-on.md">}}).
+Prooftoys can help enlighten you and build your skills in many kinds of proofs.

 ### What is this about?

 You will start with just the bare essentials of knowledge about the